eoinkelly/notes/guitar/midi/midi.md

     -   usually has `.mid` extension
     -   saved music sequences
     -   binary format
-    -   seem to starts with ASCII `MThd`
+    -   starts with ASCII `MThd`
+    -   is a serialisation of a stream of midi messages into a file
 -   System exclusive messages (SysEx)
     -   sends info about synthesizers functions instead of performance data
     -   basically they are extensions to Midi